eic/EicToyModel/README.md

 #### Running the scripts

-To this moment we are either in a \<my-scratch-directory\> on a host system (native mode) or in this same directory seen as a */scratch* volume in the Docker container.
+To this moment we are either in the \<my-scratch-directory\> on a host system (native mode) or in this same directory seen as a */scratch* volume in the Docker container.
 Either way, the remaining sequence of commands is the same in all cases: